tiny-bow/ribbon-language/README.md

             ;; ...
 ```

 This example showcases some of Ribbon's core strengths.
-The signature `where T: { pos: P, .. }` demonstrates **structural polymorphism**, allowing the function to work on any struct `T` that has a `pos` field of some type `P`.
-The constraint `where Dist P` is a **type class**, ensuring that the position's type `P` has a `distance` function available.
-The `| { Error String }` annotation is Ribbon's **side effect tracking** in action, making the potential for an error an explicit part of the function's contract that the type system will enforce is handled.
-Bringing it all together, all of the types shown here can be inferred automatically, wherever desired.
+The signature `where T: { pos: P, .. }` demonstrates [structural polymorphism](#structural-polymorphism), allowing the function to work on any struct `T` that has a `pos` field of some type `P`.
+The constraint `where Dist P` is a [type class](#type-classes), ensuring that the position's type `P` has a `distance` function available.
+The `| { Error String }` annotation is Ribbon's [side effect tracking](#side-effect-tracking) in action, making the potential for an error an explicit part of the function's contract that the type system will enforce is handled.
+Bringing it all together, all of the types shown here can be *fully inferred*, wherever desired.

 The `find_closest` example offers a glimpse into how Ribbon composes its foundational features into a cohesive whole.
 It shows how you can write code that is simultaneously generic, type-safe, and explicit about its side effects.
 To fully unpack this, the following sections will explore each of these core concepts in detail.
 We ask that you keep in mind that while the syntax shown is a work in progress presented for illustration, the primary focus is on the design of the developer experience and the powerful semantics these systems enable.